 - In the event, that the Service Provider is claimed by a third party about information or data from the websites of the Merchant, the Merchant agrees to release the Service Provider of such claims and to reimburse the costs incurred for legal defense in full or to take over.

-- Self-dealing transactions by the Merchant (e.g. by using a prepaid card) and the assertion of fake or non-existing claims, which are made to gain an unlawful pecuniary advantage for the Merchant or the Consumer, are not permitted.
+- Self-dealing transactions by the Merchant (e.g. by using a prepaid card) and the assertion of fake or non-existing claims, which are made to gain an unlawful pecuniary advantage for the Merchant or the Consumer, are not permitted and are not paid out.

 - The service provider is allowed to examine the offer of the Merchant at any time and to refuse or discontinue the billing of services, which do not meet the regulatory requirements in these GTC in the Service Provider's opinion.